ralphortiz/rfchrtzkr/README.md

 ### Hi there, my fellow `<dev/>`.
 Welcome to my github profile.
-Feel free to check some of projects.
+Feel free to check some of my projects.